 We posit that at least two different computational techniques need to be combined to personalize search: contextualization and individualization.
 By contextualization, we mean the interrelated conditions that occur within an activity.
 Individualization means the totality of characteristics that distinguishes an individual.
 Contextualization includes factors like the nature of information available, the information currently being examined, the applications in use, when, and so on.
 Individualization encompasses elements like the userâ€™s goals, prior and tacit knowledge, past information-seeking behaviors, among others.
 These elements are used to build a user model to personal relevancy computationally, as we will describe.
 It is this focus on the user and their context within the application of search that makes personalized search a compelling area to explore within the framework of contextual computing.

 Google has developed some of its personalization technology, but the research and methods developed by Outride may have played a part in what they’ve done so far.
 I thought that this was an interesting set of comments in the paper from Outride:

 It is worth mentioning upfront that since the following techniques alter the search experience, careful integration of these features into the user interface is required.
 In particular, the interface needs to provide a way to explain what the system is doing to personalize the experience as well as to undo the personalization.

-I’ve had a couple people ask me why they’ve seen some odd features in Google’s results, such as numbers listed after some results.
-The numbers they saw indicated they number of times they had visited that page before – and these folks hadn’t realized that they had personalized search turned on.
+I’ve had a couple of people ask me why they’ve seen some odd features in Google’s results, such as numbers listed after some results.
+The numbers they saw indicated the number of times they had visited that page before – and these folks hadn’t realized that they had personalized search turned on.
 That makes me wonder if Google needs to make it more obvious that personalized search is on, and that it is reranking and altering results based upon personalization.